ShaunMendes/Tutorial/README.md

 git config --global --edit to edit global git config git config credential.helper store to cache your username and password

-git add <filename> to add file to staging git add . to add all changed files to staging
+git add &ltfilename&lt to add file to staging git add . to add all changed files to staging

 git rm cached <filename> to remove file from staging